 - 1. Type Line. - 2.
 At the Start of line prompt, place the first point. - 3.
 At the End of line prompt, drag the cursor away from the start point. - 4.
-Click the Ortho pane to toggle Ortho on and off while dragging the cursor.
+Click Ortho in the top panel to toggle Ortho on and off while dragging the cursor.
 You will see the cursor jump to 90 degrees when Ortho is on and drag freely when Ortho is off.